Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Yakitori

-Izakaya is probably where you get to try all your basic yakitori options.
-Most izakayas serve a mix-and-match yakitori plate with a range of skewers you can pull apart and share among the table.
+Yakitori, a staple of izakaya dining, offers a variety of skewers to mix and match, making it perfect for sharing and exploring different flavours.
 Check out our list of all the different types of yakitori you can try!
 We personally love yakitori so much, we’ve put it on our list of must-try Japanese foods!

 Cabbage